brandysnaps/ezyvet-project/README.md

 $ docker run --rm -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY ezyvet-project --max-cpu 32 --min-mem 2
 ```

-### Launch a Spot Instance
+### Launch an On-Demand Instance

 ```
-$ docker run --rm -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY ezyvet-project --spot
+$ docker run --rm -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY ezyvet-project --on-demand
 ```

 ---

 ## Assumptions

+- Launch spot instance by default to optimise for cost
 - Always use the latest Amazon Linux 2 AMI for instances
 - Always use 64-bit (x86) architecture
 - Set the max price of the spot instance request to the current on-demand price.
-This should always be cheaper than just launching an on-demand instance.
+This should always be cheaper than just launching an on-demand instance